How to keep common pests out of your house

 Cockroaches

-Notorious for their filthy habits and bad smell, cockroaches are highly efficient at transmitting infections using their feet, legs, bodies and mouths.
+Cockroaches are insects that are highly efficient at transmitting infections from their faeces and saliva using their feet, legs, bodies, and mouths.

-Cockroaches need a daily drink to survive, so your first step should be to remove any water sources.
-This includes any pooling at the bottom of your shower or in leftover dishes by the sink.
+Cockroaches need a daily drink to survive, so your first step should be to remove any extraneous water sources, such as pooling at the bottom of your shower, or in leftover dishes by the sink.

 At night, cockroaches will search for food in kitchens, bins and drains.
 They'll feed on almost any animal or vegetable matter, as well as materials like paper and leather.
 Make sure you dispose of food scraps, keep bin lids secure and seal any cracks so cockroaches can't get inside.